 These groups: children and adolescents (people under 18 years), elderly people (75 years and older), and Indigenous populations (especially those in remote or isolated areas), are generally not included in surveillance and other general collections of data because of a variety of difficulties even greater than those noted above in relation to measurement and standardisation of current instruments for adult populations.
-For example, there are no generally agreed, or approved instruments for collecting information on the physical fitness and activity of children (who are thought to be cognitively unable to reliably self-report until around the age of 11 years; parents are also considered to be unreliable when reporting on children), and major questions over gender-bias in available instruments for assessing developmental skills [Ref: Survey of Fitness recommendation & critique ex WA].
+For example, there are no generally agreed, or approved instruments for collecting information on the physical fitness and activity of children, and major questions over gender-bias in available instruments for assessing developmental skills.
 Despite their increasing proportion in our population, surveying older people has its own special difficulties, such as deafness in relation to telephone surveying (a frequently used method).
 Indigenous populations represent different problems, as they are often remote, sparsely settled, and form a small overall percentage of population making their adequate representation more difficult in general surveys.

 It is argued that despite these difficulties there are important and compelling reasons to make the special efforts that will be necessary to include these groups in the population routinely surveilled.
+A more detailed outline of the need to cover these groups is presented in Appendix 3.